 This gene encodes a member of the membrane-associated guanylate kinase (MAGUK) family.
 It heteromultimerizes with another MAGUK protein, DLG2, and is recruited into NMDA receptor and potassium channel clusters.
 These two MAGUK proteins may interact at postsynaptic sites to form a multimeric scaffold for the clustering of receptors, ion channels, and associated signaling proteins.
 Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for DLG4 Gene

 DLG4 (Discs Large MAGUK Scaffold Protein 4) is a Protein Coding gene.
-Diseases associated with DLG4 include Intellectual Developmental Disorder 62 and Cerebral Degeneration.
-Among its related pathways are Neuroscience and RET signaling.
+Diseases associated with DLG4 include Intellectual Developmental Disorder, Autosomal Dominant 62 and Encephalopathy, Progressive, Early-Onset, With Episodic Rhabdomyolysis.
+Among its related pathways are RET signaling and L1CAM interactions.
 Gene Ontology (GO) annotations related to this gene include signaling receptor binding and protein C-terminus binding.
 An important paralog of this gene is DLG1.

 UniProtKB/Swiss-Prot Summary for DLG4 Gene